gmdelc66/primalitytest/README.md

 works via algorithims which do not use randomness to reduce errors and shows that all primes can be found be squaring a number until all factors are found

+** UDADATE # 2 JUNE 12th 2020 **

+I made some speed adjustments to factorise.py's siqs_choose_nf_m function.
+I commented out the old code for reference plesae open up an issues case if you find any issues.
+The speed increase is anywhere from 1x to 5x.

 ** UDADATE JUNE 12th 2020 **

 Added fuzzy_factorp2_factorise(num) which utilizes the factorise.py engine from skollman.
 It uses the SIQS algorthim and